rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The repository should be starred now.
-It's visible in the result, but you can also check again the {{% a_blank "repository on GitHub" "https://github.com/the-road-to-learn-react/the-road-to-learn-react" %}} whether you have given it a star or not.
+The repository is starred now.
+It's visible in the result, but you can verify it in the {{% a_blank "repository on GitHub" "https://github.com/the-road-to-learn-react/the-road-to-learn-react" %}}.
 Congratulations, you made your first mutation.
-It doesn't differ much from a query, does it?

 ### Exercises:

-* read more about {{% a_blank "the Mutation in GraphQL" "http://graphql.org/learn/queries/#mutations" %}}
+* Read more about {{% a_blank "the Mutation in GraphQL" "http://graphql.org/learn/queries/#mutations" %}}
-* explore GitHub's mutations by using the "Docs" sidebar in GraphiQL
+* Explore GitHub's mutations by using the "Docs" sidebar in GraphiQL
-* find GitHub's `addStar` mutation in the "Docs" sidebar in GraphiQL
+* Find GitHub's `addStar` mutation in the "Docs" sidebar in GraphiQL
-  * check its possible fields for returning a response
+  * Check its possible fields for returning a response
-* create a few other mutations for this or another repository such as:
+* Create a few other mutations for this or another repository such as:
-  * unstar repository
+  * Unstar repository
-  * watch repository
+  * Watch repository
-* create two named mutations side by side in the GraphiQL panel and execute them
+* Create two named mutations side by side in the GraphiQL panel and execute them
-* read more about {{% a_blank "the schema and types" "http://graphql.org/learn/schema" %}}
+* Read more about {{% a_blank "the schema and types" "http://graphql.org/learn/schema" %}}
-  * make yourself a picture of it, but don't worry if you don't understand everything yet
+  * Make yourself a picture of it, but don't worry if you don't understand everything yet

 {{% chapter_header "GraphQL Pagination " "graphql-pagination" %}}

-You will use early some kind of mechanism to request a list of items by using GraphQL.
-For instance, imagine you have a list of repositories in your GitHub organization.
-There must be a way to request only a part of the list.
-Otherwise, it would take ages to fetch the list of repositories from a large organization with lots of repositories.
-The answer to this problem is **pagination**.
-In GraphQL, you can request paginated data by providing arguments to a **list field**.
-For instance, an argument can say how many items you are expecting from the list.
+This is where we return to the concept of **pagination** mentioned in the first chapter.
+Imagine you have a list of repositories in your GitHub organization, but you only want to retreive a few of them to display in your UI.
+It could take ages to fetch a list of repositories from a large organization.
+In GraphQL, you can request paginated data by providing arguments to a **list field**, such as an argument that says how many items you are expecting from the list.

 {{< highlight javascript "hl_lines=5 6 7 8 9 10 11" >}}
 query OrganizationForLearningReact {